rachitshah-1/InformationSecurity/CaeserCipher/README.md

 # Caesar Cipher: A Study in Classical Encryption

-This repository explores the Caesar Cipher, a foundational technique in cryptography, with a focus on both its traditional form and a revised implementation.
+This directory the Caesar Cipher, a foundational technique in cryptography, with a focus on both its traditional form and a revised implementation.

 ## Introduction

-The Caesar Cipher is recognized as one of the simplest and earliest encryption methods.
-It falls under the category of a Substitution Cipher.
+The Caesar Cipher falls under the category of a Substitution Cipher.
 In this cipher, plaintext is transformed by shifting each letter a fixed number of positions up or down the alphabet.
 The amount of this shift is known as the "key".

 For example, if we encrypt "I AM RACHIT SHAH" with a key of 5, the result is "N FR WFHMNY XMFM".